Angela was diagnosed with ulcerative colitis17. At 20, she had a colectomy, where they removed her colon.

 Can Stress Cause Inflammatory Bowel Diseases?

 Another misconception is that stress causes IBDs.
-Stress does not cause disease to appear, but stress can cause a disease to flare-up, which is true no matter if the illness is intestinal or in any other part of the body.
+Stress does not cause disease to appear, but stress can cause a disease to flare up, whether the illness is intestinal or in any other part of the body.
 IBDs are caused by a gene, which means stress cannot produce a disease to appear unless it is already present in a person's body.
-On the other hand, stress can cause a condition to have symptoms appear that may not have presented themselves without the stressor.
+On the other hand, stress can cause a condition to have symptoms occur that may not have presented themselves without the stressor.

 No one will be able to predict whether their child will have an IBD, nor can they cause a child's illness to be less severe.
 If you believe your child is showing symptoms of the disease, it is vital to have them checked by a doctor to ensure they have a healthy digestive system.